schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 By default, all CloudTrail logs will be stored in a S3 bucket in the `logging` account of your AWS Organization.
 However, this module also supports creating an additional CloudTrail configuration to publish logs to any S3 bucket chosen by you.
 This trail will be set at the Organization level, meaning that logs from all accounts will be published to the provided bucket.

+> [!NOTE]
-NOTE: Before enabling this feature, make sure that the [bucket policy authorizing CloudTrail to deliver logs](https://aws.amazon.com/premiumsupport/knowledge-center/change-cloudtrail-trail/) is in place and that you have enabled [trusted access between AWS Organizations and CloudTrail](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-cloudtrail.html#integrate-enable-ta-cloudtrail).
+> Before enabling this feature, make sure that the [bucket policy authorizing CloudTrail to deliver logs](https://aws.amazon.com/premiumsupport/knowledge-center/change-cloudtrail-trail/) is in place and that you have enabled [trusted access between AWS Organizations and CloudTrail](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-cloudtrail.html#integrate-enable-ta-cloudtrail).
 If these two steps are not in place, Terraform will fail to create the trail.

 Example: